bihealth/scelvis/README.rst

 Each data set consists of an HDF5 file called ``data.h5ad`` and a dataset description file ``about.md``.
 The HDF5 file is an `anndata <https://anndata.readthedocs.io/en/latest/index.html>`_ object that stores gene expression (sparse CSR matrix) and meta data with very fast read access.
-You can use the ``scviz convert`` command for converting your single-cell pipeline output into an appropriate HDF5 file.
+You can use the ``scelvis convert`` command for converting your single-cell pipeline output into an appropriate HDF5 file.
 The ``about.md`` file should look as follows:

 ::